 Twitter Customer Service Done Right: Lessons from 15 Brands

-That’s why, in this post, we’ve compiled 15 examples of brands doing Twitter support right.
-You can follow their lead and start using the platform to serve your customers.
+We understand that adding a new social channel to your customer service strategy can be intimidating.
+That’s why we’ve compiled 15 examples of brands doing Twitter support right.
+You can follow their lead and start using the social media platform to serve your customers.

 15 Brands Doing Twitter Customer Service Right

 Amazon is famous for putting customers first.
 Amazon’s support-focused Twitter account receives dozens of inquiries in a variety of languages every day.
 In order to cater to the multilingual requirements of customer care, the account offers support in English, Spanish, German, French, Portuguese, Italian, and Japanese.

 By leveraging a customer service software, they are able to categorize and prioritize these tweets into buckets, using custom filters like language, customer handles, and urgency.
 This helps the brand to offer a resolution to customer concerns from the same account in a manner that is convenient for their customers and their agents alike.

 2. Best Buy

 Best Buy’s Twitter support team does a nice job of providing actionable advice to customers and giving them the opportunity to get in touch for further assistance.